Lychee-acaca/CAS741/README.md

-# Project Name
+# RwaveDetection

-Developer Names:
+Developer Names: Junwei Lin

-Date of project start:
+Date of project start: January 16, 2025

-This project is ...
+This project is a tool for ECG signal processing and R-wave detection.

 The folders and files for this project are as follows: